nyamcclue/WQRA-Project/README.md

 - Jacob Bennet – Database Architect
 - Mark Gang - Database Architect

+Developed by a 5-person team as part of our Computer Informatics capstone.
+This version maintained and customized by [@nyamcclue](https://github.com/nyamcclue).

 ## 🔍 Features

 - 🗺️ Interactive Map using ArcGIS JS API